weareunderdesign/weareunder.design/underground.md

 5 sustainability over sprints

 remember: this system serves you, not vice versa adjust and evolve it based on your experience and needs

+# onboarding kit
+how to work with us. fast. clean. no bullshit.

+0. principles
+– high standards are not optional
+– “pretty good” isn’t good enough
+– think first. design second. never guess.

+1. before we start
+send us:
+– 1 case study you're proud of
+– your strongest skill
+– what you hate doing
+– your working hours
+– your preferred communication channel

+2. how to approach a project

+read the brief

+ask smart questions

+gather 5 max inspiration references

+propose a written concept

+get approval → then design

+3. how to present a draft
+– clean Figma. proper naming. no mess
+– short explanation: what’s the idea? why does it work?
+– always 2 directions. never just one
+– a draft is a thought system, not a moodboard

+4. feedback
+– fast. brutal. clear
+– never personal
+– your job: improve, not defend

+5. final delivery checklist
+– all files clean and organized
+– responsive versions included
+– proper naming throughout
+– nothing left “for later”
+– final handoff ready-to-go

+6. golden rules
+– better to ask early than fix later
+– half a great idea > full mediocre one
+– if taste mismatch → speak up
+– no ghosting. no waiting. always update

+7. how we measure your work
+– precision
+– speed
+– initiative
+– taste
+– clean execution